 Comprehensive & Preventative Eye Care

 Even if you think your vision and eyes are fine, you could be developing an eye disease and not know it.
-Some eye disorders such as glaucoma begin without any symptoms at all, and sometimes even minor symptoms such as blurry or cloudy vision, dry eyes or eye discoloration can signal a physical illness not related to the eye, such as diabetes or high blood pressure.
+Some eye disorders such as glaucoma begin without any symptoms at all.
+Minor symptoms such as blurry or cloudy vision, dry eyes or eye discoloration can signal a physical illness not related to the eye, such as diabetes or high blood pressure.
 Many health problems can be diagnosed in the early stages through a comprehensive eye examination so it is always a good idea to see your eye doctor for routine eye care.

 What to expect during an eye exam

-2. Dilation – First time patients and annual eye exams are dilated eye exams.
+- Dilation – First time patients and annual eye exams are dilated eye exams.
 For other follow-up appointments and rechecks, you may be dilated during the exam, however, for many people dilation is not necessary.
 If we do dilate your eyes, expect to be sensitive to light for a few hours following your exam.